vatpac-technology/sops/docs/controller-skills/military.md

     **ARA**: "Viper, Climb to `F340`"
     **VIPR**:  "Climb to `F340`, Viper"

-You may issue issue individual control instructions to a formation when necessary.
+You may issue individual control instructions to a formation when necessary.

 !!! phraseology
     **ARA**: "VIPR12, extend downwind"